nselby/nselby.github.io/_posts/2022-09-25-Automating-Police-Report-Text-A-Product-Managers-View.md

 #### Finding The Data

-I said our police expertise ave us insight into police data sprawl.
+I said our police expertise gave us insight into police data sprawl.
 As an example, consider the police record of a vehicle stop that led to a probable-cause search of the vehicle, that led to an arrest, and after the person was released, an arrest warrant was issued on more complex charges.
 An every day thing.

 But, as examples:

 * The data for the car stop is probably in the Computer Aided Dispatch system.
-* The data that there was a search is probably in the CAD, plus perhaps in the Records Management System.
+* The data that there *was* a search is probably in the CAD, plus perhaps in the Records Management System.
-* The data of the fruits of the search will be referred to in the RMS and stored in the Evidence Management System.
+* The data of the *fruits of the search* will be referred to in the RMS, and stored in the Evidence Management System.
-* The data about the arrest itself will be in the CAD and the arrest report in the RMS, the booking and jail data in the Jail Records Management System
+* The data about the arrest itself will be in the CAD and the arrest report in the RMS, the booking and jail data in the Jail Records Management System.
-* The data about what was taken from the arrestee would be in the Evidence Management System
+* The data about what was taken from the arrestee on Booking and subsequent to search would be in the Evidence Management System.
-* The data about the arrest warrant will be in the Court Records Management System
+* The data about the arrest warrant will be in the Court Records Management System.
-* The arrest warrant itself will be maintained in a paper copy in the court filing system
+* The arrest warrant itself will be maintained in a paper copy in the court filing system.

 Knowing where to find these systems - often (in smaller agencies) stored in different non-integrated systems made by different manufacturers is just half the battle.
-Then one must access the data within.
+Then one must access the data within - legally, politically, organizationally, technically.
 We chose inter-operability over the much more complicated, expensive, and time consuming "integration"; the former meant we ask these systems regularly for updates, and update our records separately, continuing to treat the original system as the One Source of Truth.
 That meant we could not write our findings back.
+Their loss.

 #### Opening Our Data

-We made a decision at the very beginning to open our data:
+So as not to be part of the larger problem ourselves, we made a decision at the very beginning to open our data:

 * All our data was in standard formats (e.g., JSON);
 * All our data was freely available to the client agency without our involvement;